 Individual employees who are found in violation of the University policy on alcohol and other drugs by their supervisors will be reported to the Director of Human Resources/Payroll for consultation prior to action.
 For potential actions see 5.2.1 and 5.2.2.

-Any employee arrested under circumstances involving an alleged violation of a criminal drug or alcohol beverage related statute while in his or her workplace, whether on or off campus; in a University vehicle; or as part of any activity the University initiates or takes part in must notify his or her immediate supervisor within five days of the arrest.
+Any employee arrested under circumstances involving an alleged violation of a criminal drug or alcohol-related statute while in his or her workplace, whether on or off campus; in a University vehicle; or as part of any activity the University initiates or takes part in must notify his or her immediate supervisor within five days of the arrest.
 An arrest and/or failure to report an arrest, depending on the circumstances may be grounds for actions or sanctions.
 The status of the criminal proceeding is a factor the supervisor may take into consideration.
-It is important that the supervisor seek advice from the Human Resources/Payroll Director or the Office of the Provost before taking action in arrest situations.
+It is important that faculty and staff supervisors seek advice from the appropriate, designated University contact.
+Staff supervisors should contact the Human Resources/Payroll Director, and Faculty supervisors should contact the Office of the Provost, before taking action in arrest situations.

-Any employee convicted of violating any federal, state, or local criminal drug or alcohol beverage related statute in his or her workplace, whether on or off campus; in a University vehicle; or as part of any activity the University initiates or takes part in must notify the University Human Resources/Payroll Director no later than five days after such conviction.
+Any employee convicted of violating any federal, state, or local criminal drug or alcohol-related statute in his or her workplace, whether on or off campus; in a University vehicle; or as part of any activity the University initiates or takes part in must notify the University Human Resources/Payroll Director no later than five days after such conviction.
 A conviction means a finding of guilt (including a plea of nolo contendere) or the imposition of a sentence by a judge or jury in any federal, state or local court.
 North Dakota State University is required by law to inform the federal contracting officer within 10 days of receiving notice of a conviction of violating a criminal drug statute from an employee or otherwise receiving notice of such conviction.

-If an employee is convicted of violating any criminal drug or alcohol beverage related statute while in the workplace, as described above, University actions may include:
+If an employee is convicted of violating any criminal drug or alcohol-related statute while in the workplace, as described above, University actions may include:

 Requiring the employee to participate in a drug assistance or rehabilitation program approved by the University;